kjbautista/gelinsight/README.md

 # GelInsight
-GelInsight: open-source software for large-sample DNA fragmentation quality control in gel electrophoresis images
+GelInsight is an open-source software for large-sample DNA fragmentation quality control in gel electrophoresis images.

-UNC Software GelInsight
+Software features:

-Copyright (C) 2023 The University of North Carolina at Chapel Hill

-All rights reserved.

-(See the copyright and permissions notice.)
+---
+## Download and installtion

-### Download and install as a standalone program
+### As a standalone Windows program

-### Running the program on MATLAB
+### As a MATLAB script

+---
-## Step-by-step instructions
+## Usage

+---
+## Copyright and Permission Notice